msg-projects/huguette/site/content/_index.md

 }

 # Welcome to Huguette!
-The most advanced Hugo & Webpack boilerplate
+The Hugo & Webpack boilerplate

 ##  Features